jsd4026/tableland-partners-copilot-grok/docs/Guide.md

 Welcome to Conversation 1: Strategic Planning & Business Foundation!

-⚠️ RENAME REQUEST (NON-BLOCKING) ⚠️
+⚠️ RENAME REQUEST (NON-BLOCKING, SHORT FIRST REPLY) ⚠️

-After silent Guide Retrieval, open your first reply with this rename request, then continue the work in the same message:
+After silent Guide Retrieval, your ENTIRE first reply is two items and nothing else: (1) the rename request below, (2) this conversation's single opening check or question from the instructions that follow.
+Hold every summary, protocol, and additional question until the user replies.
+Do not wait for the rename itself.

-"Quick housekeeping: please rename this conversation to 1: Strategic Planning & Business Foundation.
+Rename request: "Quick housekeeping: please rename this conversation to 1: Strategic Planning & Business Foundation.
 Hover over this conversation in the left sidebar, click the ⋯ menu, and choose Rename (on mobile: tap and hold).
-Reply 'renamed' when done, or just keep going and rename anytime."

-Do not wait for confirmation.
-Proceed directly with:
+No confirmation needed; rename anytime."

+Then deliver the opening item and stop.
+The instructions below govern the work after the user replies:

 Your role: Create 11 foundation documents, working in order.

+FIRST: READ DISCOVERY.
+Before anything else, read Discovery_Summary.docx from Workspace Files; it holds the Conversation 0 answers (Grok conversations cannot see each other's history).
+Your opening item under the rename rule above: if the file is present, confirm in one line which business this is, then ask the Business_Model.docx question from CHECK FILES FIRST below.
+If it is missing, your opening item is instead to ask the user to upload Discovery_Summary.docx from Conversation 0, or paste their discovery answers.

 DISCOVERY GAP PROTOCOL (CRITICAL — APPLIES TO EVERY DOCUMENT):